data-dot-all/dataall/documentation/userguide/docs/environments.md

 (Navigate to an organization and click on link an environment to see this form).
 Fill the CloudFormation stack with the parameters available in data.all UI to create the role named **dataallPivotRole**.

-!!! note "Upgrading from manual to cdk-created Pivot Role"
+!!! success "Upgrading from manual to cdk-created Pivot Role"
     If you have existing environments that were linked to data.all using a manually created Pivot Role you can still benefit from V1.5.0 `enable_pivot_role_auto_create` feature.
 You just need to update that parameter in the `cdk.json` configuration of your deployment.
 Once the CICD pipeline has completed: new linked environments